As the title said… this IS NOT a regular pumpkin pie recipe. I’m quite sure you’re familiar with the classic, round, decorated American pie.

 - Bake for 45 minutes at 175 degrees C.

 I’m not sure if it’s easy to find fillo sheets where you live.
 They might also have a different name as well.
 They’re not pie crust!
 They’re really thin, see-through sheets of dought.

 Cut your pumpkin in half and scoop the pulp and seeds out.

 Don’t get rid of the pumpkin seeds!
-Separate them from the pulp and lay them on a baking sheet, letting them to dry out for a few days.
-After that they are good to eat (you can also bake them if you want).
+Separate them from the pulp and lay them on a baking sheet, letting them dry out for a few days.
+After that, they are good to eat (you can also roast them if you want).

 You might be wondering why not adding the sugar now too.
 We’ll cook the pumpkin a little and by adding the sugar now will result in a very watery filling.

 Cook the pumpkin for about 10 minutes.
 You know it’s ready when it reduced in volume, it’s soft and it got a little darker in colour.

 Let it cool down for about 5 minutes and now you can add the sugar.
 As previously mentioned, adding the sugar at this stage is important because it won’t give you a watery pumpkin filling.